singh1114/best/_posts/2020-02-03-data-science-ii-introduction-to-pandas.md

 > Normal python `and` and `or` don't work because they doesn't have the capability to compare boolean values in a series.

 [Numpy DataFrames Operations Notebook](https://github.com/singh1114/ml/blob/master/datascience/Pandas/Pandas%20selection%20and%20DF%20updates.ipynb)

+In this notebook we learned about the different methods used in Pandas to select, manipulate and operate on Pandas DataFrames.

+## Working on missing data in DataFrames